-Clinical Environment
+Clinical Setting

-- Ensure asthma management policies and procedures follow the most recent NHLB guidelines. - Implement automated notification systems for asthma diagnosis. - a.
-Implement automated notification system when a patient is diagnosed with asthma when admitted to the emergency room, urgent care, or inpatient hospitalization. - Develop metrics for asthma control quality. - a.
+- Ensure asthma management policies and procedures follow the most recent NHLBI guidelines. - a.
+Promote the use of spirometry in primary care clinics and train clinicians in how to use spirometry as an evidence-based tool for diagnosing and managing asthma. - Develop a population health strategy for managing pediatric asthma that includes automated event notification, care coordination, and a registry of pediatric asthma patients. - a.
+Implement automated event notification systems for patients diagnosed with asthma when admitted to the emergency room, urgent care, or inpatient hospitalization. - b.
+Implement clinic-based care coordination for pediatric asthma patients' clinical needs. - i.
+Ensure alignment and communication across care coordination provided in other settings. - Develop metrics for asthma control quality. - a.
 Track and measure asthma prevalence and stratify by severity and control. - i.
 Track severity and control using ICD-10 codes. - b.
 Measure the Asthma Medication Ratio to track population health or alternatively measure the frequency of bronchodilator prescription refills. - c.
 Measure rates of annual flu shot administration among children with asthma.